submitted by dames@augsburg.edu

 Free and open to the public!

-Come see talented Augsburg students demonstrate different types of dance.
-If interested in performing (all types of dances of all levels are welcome) please email danceclub@augsburg.edu
+Come see talented Augsburg students demonstrate different types of dance and singing.
+If interested in performing (all types of dance and singing performances are welcome).
+If interested in performing please email danceclub@augsburg.edu

 Facebook event link: https://www.facebook.com/events/1617910208297248/